 - Discuss the concern or issue with the instructor.
 THIS IS ALWAYS THE FIRST STEP to the appeals process.
 If resolution is not achieved after meeting with the instructor, move to step #2. - 2.
-File a formal grade appeal by emailing the reason for the appeal using the student pirate account to the Dean or Program within ten (10) business days of meeting with faculty member.
+File a formal grade appeal by emailing the reason for the appeal using the student Pirate email account to the Dean or Program Director within ten (10) business days of contacting the instructor regarding a concern or issue.
 Receipt of the formal grade appeal form and supporting documentation will result in initiation of an investigative process by the appropriate Dean or Director.
 The appropriate Dean/Director will respond, in writing, to the student within ten (10) business days of receipt of the appeal circumstances.
 If resolution is not achieved through the Dean/Director, move to step #3. - 3.
 A formal appeal may be made in writing by the student